hbz/to.science.forms/README.md

     	 var obj = JSON.parse(e.data);
     	 console.log(JSON.stringify(obj.message));
     	 console.log(JSON.stringify(obj.code));
+    	 console.log(JSON.stringify(obj.action));
     }
 	window.addEventListener("message", getMessage, false);

-The json data has the form "message", "code".
+The json data has the form "message", "code", "action".
 If the form contains errors a code of 400 is replied together with a reasonable message.
-If zettel was able to produce json-ld from the form it sends a code of 200 and the actual data in the message field.
+If zettel was able to produce rdf from the form it sends a code of 200 and the actual data in the message field.

     {
-    	"message":{...more json data...},
+    	"message":{...more json data or URI-encoded rdf-xml...},
     	"code": <"200"|"400">
     }

-A client example is available at <https://github.com/hbz/zettel/blob/master/app/views/client.scala.html>.
-In your running zettel application you can run the example under /tools/zettel/client.
+To edit an existing resource you must send your data to the zettelform this can be done by posting form-data to the /forms route.
+You can also post rdf-xml data.
+Zettel will try to fill the form with your rdf data.
+You can achieve this by sending a message to the zettel iframe.
+Zettel listens to javascript events.
+Please use the following pattern:

+	target.postMessage({
+					'queryParam' : 'id=katalog:data&format=xml&topicId='
+							+ topicId + '&documentId=' + documentId,
+					'message' : rdf,
+					'action'  : 'postDataToZettel'
+				}, "*");

 # List forms